Spin Dictators new style

 They have talk shows, opinion polls and elections.
 Putin, Erdoğan, and Hugo Chavez made themselves popular with the people for years.

-Once they had the country in their pocket, they could afford all sorts of things – people continued to support them because they really believed they were living in a democracy.
+Once they had the country in their pocket, they could afford all sorts of things.
+People continued to support them.
+They really believed they were living in a democracy.

 That is why it is so difficult to get rid of modern spin dictators.

 People often hated old-school dictators.
-They were able to stay on for years, but once there was a critical mass against them, things could go quickly: only the army had to ‘turn around,’ so to speak.
+They were able to stay on for years.
+However, once there was a critical mass against them, things could go quickly.
+Only the army had to ‘turn around,’ so to speak.
 Nowadays, many people support spin dictators.
 They do see to it.
 There are many countries that are completely polarized, such as Brazil and the United States.
 Because of the polarization, the protests are not as massive.

 According to recent research from Harvard University, this significantly reduces the chances of success of street protests.